Yandex Cloud

 kubectl get serviceAccounts

-Each account has its own set of access rights.
+Each account has its own access permissions.

 2. Select the account you need and create a token: